hiphapa/blogs.snap-ci.com/_posts/2013-09-18-dropwizard-deployment-pipeline.md

 <img src="/assets/images/screenshots/dropwizard/heroku-stage.png" class="screenshot"/>

 That's all there is to it.
 Snap will now monitor your repository and run builds for all commits.
 Snap has a lot more to offer from CCTray, HipChat and Campfire build notifications to manual gated deployments to production environments.
 Also, we're just getting warmed up.
-If there's a feature you'd like to see or if you just want to say hi send us an email at <a href="mailto:snap-ci@thoughtworks.com">snap-ci@thoughtworks.com</a>.
+If there's a feature you'd like to see or if you just want to say hi feel free to [contact us]({{ site.link.contact_us }}).